NishatMohammad/ChIPSeqLymphobalstoidCellLine/README.md

 # Understanding Interactions between Transcription Factors and Histone Modifications in Lymphoblastoid Cell Line through ChIP-Seq Analysis

 ## Project Overview
-This project focuses on understanding the interactions between transcription factors (e.g., CTCF, SMC3, ZNF143, PolII) and histone modifications (e.g., H3K4me3, H3K36me3, H3k27ac, H3k27me3) in lymphoblastoid cell lines using ChIP-Seq data.
+This project focuses on understanding the interactions between transcription factors (CTCF, SMC3, ZNF143, PolII) and histone modifications (H3K4me3, H3K36me3, H3k27ac, H3k27me3) in lymphoblastoid cell lines using ChIP-Seq data.
 By analyzing publicly available data from the ENCODE project, this analysis aims to provide insights into the regulation of genomic elements in immune cell differentiation.

 ## Table of Contents
 - [Project Overview](#project-overview)